What Maca Can Do for Your Health: A Complete List of Maca Health Benefits

 The indigenous people of the Andes Mountains used maca for thousands of years.
 In fact, records indicate that Peruvians used maca for almost 6000 years and domesticated it 2000 years ago.
 They used it to promote fertility, enhance strength and improve endurance.

 Today, maca is grown in other parts of the world, including Europe, Asia and the US.
-We use it as a dietary supplement to promote cognitive performance, stress resilience, sexual health, mood, and overall vitality.
+We use it as a dietary supplement to promote cognitive performance, stress resilience, mood, and overall vitality.

 But can maca do all that?
 Before we jump into science, let’s see why native Peruvians valued maca so much: